lukemico/javascript-calendar/README.markdown

 # Responsive Calendar with Events

-Materialize calendar with custom event list.
+A Calendar built using JavaScript with custom event list feature, and Materialize responsive CSS framework.

 ## Project Outline

-This project involves 2 parts -
+This exercise involves 2 parts -

 1. The first task is to develop a calendar using JavaScript that renders days, weeks and months in a responsive format.